iambumblehead/react-dropdown-now/README.md

 - a `className` string to further customize the dropdown, e.g. adding icons to options
 - a `view` node to render an isolated view in the dropdown options list which is different from what could be seen in the dropdown control (selected value)
 - an `id` string can be used to give an id to each option.
 Must be unique; even when mixing grouped options with single options.
 Useful for when `option.value` is not a `string` or `number`.
-Can be used with a custom matcher can be defined to determine the selected option.
+Can be used with a custom matcher to determine the selected option.

 **Disabled**